ukbendavies/secure-dev-workflow/README.md

 # Improve dev workflow & security as part of defense in-depth

-How I set up my development environment to improve development workflow and enhance security posture as part of a defense in depth strategy.
+How I set up my development environment to improve my workflow and enhance security posture as part of a defense in depth strategy.

 The core ideas are to protect the ssh private key file (often used without a password) and protect source code at rest.
 Should laptop(s) go awry or an attacker gain access to the file system and get the ssh-key files then you have the best possibility of avoiding further losses.